Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/kafkaconnect_01_capabilities/guide.fr-ca.md

 ### Supported regions and multi-AZ

-The Public Cloud Databases offer is available in the following regions:
+The Public Cloud Analytics offer is available in the following regions:

 - `BHS` (Beauharnois, Canada)
 - `DE` (Frankfurt, Germany)